COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Kokatat say they can do some minor customisation and will increase or decrease the length of the arms, legs, torso (above the waist) or rise (waist to crotch) on most of their dry suit models for a nominal charge.
 They can't build or alter a suit to a list of body measurements.
 Talk to the retailer and ask for a "sizing suit".

 It's comfortable to wear and the Goretex works very well.
 That said, as much of you will be covered by non-breathable kit like a BA it's inevitable that you're going to get a little damp around the chest area from perspiration.
 As with all such suits.
+That said, the fabric's breathability seems far superior to the Palm Aleutian cag and Sidewinder combination I also now use.

 All good things come at a price, and if you want what is arguably amongst the best then this suit is worth considering.
-My Kokatat cag is still serviceable after 5 years, so I'm expecting this to last equally well.
-Given the price to replace it, I hope it does.

 Any downsides?
 Apart from the price, no. It's a fantastic bit of kit.
 Since I got mine last year the hood is now made from Paclite which will allow it to roll away more neatly than mine but I personally prefer the original design which is well cut, allows you to see to the side and works well.
 I doubt you'd be able to wear a helmet under it though.